Galileo88/Galileos-Planet-Pack/README.md

 **v1.2.0**

-* Support Scatterer v0.03 and renamed bundled SVE to GPPVE to cure confusion status.
+* Support Scatterer v0.03 and renamed bundled SVE to GPPVE to cure chronic Stock Visual Confusion.

-  * Removed Medium SVE/GPPVE option to shave download size.
-The difference between Medium and High was minimal too.
+  * Removed Medium SVE/GPPVE option to save on download size.
+The difference between Medium and High was minimal in-game.

-* Reduced the following into MM patches, simplifying things overall and saving on download size:
+* Reduced the following into MM patches, simplifying things overall and saving more on download size:

   * Distant Object Enhancement; Final Frontier; Planetshine; Waypoint Manager; Sunflare toggle for whether Scatterer is present or not.